Poker Pool Rules

-A full rack of the standard 15 pocket billiard balls are racked at random with no preset order.
 The game requires two to six players, however general consensus seems to indicate that playing with three players is the most desirable.
 Each player is dealt seven cards from a full poker card deck that consists of 52 cards.
 (A Custom Poker Pool Deck can be used which has 4 cards to match each ball for a total of 60 cards.)
 Each player is responsible for protecting their hands throughout the course of the game.
 Card to Ball representation is as follows:

 - Ace = 1 ball

 - 2 = 2 ball

 - 4 = 4 ball

 - 6 = 6 ball

 - Jacks = 11 ball

 The 14 and 15 rotation balls are considered neutral.